entropicalabs/openqaoa/docs/source/index.rst

 OpenQAOA provides several installation options to choose from.
 The package consists of `openqaoa-core` and backend specific modules that let users selectively install the provider they wish to run QAOA on.
 For instance, `openqaoa-qiskit` enables QAOA computations on IBMQ devices and simulators, and qiskit supported devices.
 For a complete installation including all supported cloud providers, users can simply install the full `openqaoa` metapackage.
-Do note, `openqaoa-core` is a dependency for all backend specific modules and the full `openqaoa` pacakge.
+Do note, `openqaoa-core` is a dependency for all backend specific modules and the full `openqaoa` package.
 Therefore, it ships by default with all flavors of OpenQAOA installations.

 You can install the latest variants of OpenQAOA directly from PyPI.
 First, we recommend you create a virtual environment with python>=3.11 and then pip install openqaoa variants with the following commands